dubcanada/TideSDKLite/README.md

 ## Tide MicroKernel

 TideSDK has a compact microkernel written in C++ for running pluggable modules.
 The microKernel supports a cross-language, cross-platform 'binding' and invocation framework.
-Simply put, the provides developers with the capability to can pass objects between languages.
-For example to pass a JavaScript object to a Python function and so on.
+Simply put, the provides developers with the capability to pass objects between languages (ie. pass a JavaScript object to a Python function and so on).

 Tide currently supports the following languages: